nuclearsalmon/project-accela/README.md

 # Project Accela
-A modular framework for building plugin-driven virtual networks and server software.
+A modular framework for building plugin-driven server software, BBSes and MUDs.

 ## The concept
-The basic idea is that any user can write a plugin and load it into the network, providing additional features and experiences for anyone to access.
-The plugins run in a sandboxed environment where the plugins only have access to certain exposed parts of the system, including a purpose built TUI window manager which I call [PrismaWM][plugin_prismawm].
+The idea behind Project accela to provide a safe and easy-to-use framework for building modular, plugin-driven servers.
+The plugins can be loaded into the server at any point during runtime and will run in a sandboxed environment where they only have access to certain exposed parts of the system.

+This includes a [purpose built TUI window manager][plugin_prismawm] (an optional plugin), making it easy for other plugins to provide a consistent and easy-to-use means of providing IO to client software.

 ## The purpose
-My end goal with the project is to utilize it to create a sandboxed network for hackers to play around in, explore and exploit.
+My end goal with Project Accela is to utilize the framework to create a sandboxed virtual network for hackers to play around in, explore and exploit.
-It will be almost like a game, though I dislike calling it such.
-I want it to be highly strategic and to reward those that think out of the box.
+I want it to be social, highly strategic and to reward those that think out of the box.
-<br><br>
+It will look and behave somewhat similarly to a [BBS][out_bbs] or a [MUD][out_mud].

-The plugins that will make up this network will be publicly availible along with the rest of the project.
+The plugins that will make up this network will be publicly available along with the rest of the project (probably in a separate repository).
 I have plenty of plans for this "game", but that is outside the scope of this README.

 ## Notes
 * The full code for the [server module][module_server] and [PrismaWM][plugin_prismawm] will be uploaded at a later date, as it's not quite ready yet and I'm dissatisfied with the current code quality.
 * I plan on adding support for more protocols than just telnet, as well as implementing encryption for all protocols.
-However, for local testing purposes unencrypted Telnet is sufficient.
+However, for as I'm currently only using it for local testing, unencrypted telnet is more than sufficient.

 <br>

 ---
 # Modules and Plugins
-In this context, when I say modules I'm referring to IntelliJ IDEA modules.
+In this context, modules refers to a feature from the IDE that I use, not Java 9 modules.
+See: [IntelliJ IDEA/Modules][out_intellij_modules].
-Plugins are loadable modules that provide additional functionality on top of the server.
+Plugins are loadable modules that provide additional functionality on top of the core server.

+## Server (core)
+This is what will provide the essential frameworks and functionality behind the project.
+Including, but not limited to:
+- Plugin, services and permissions management.
+- Sandbox security features.
+- User management, basic encryption and permissions features.
+- Standard classes for creating *Session Providers* that add support for network communication through various client-server protocols (such as [Telnet][plugin_telnet]).
+This is so that any future protocols can be easily implemented and interacted with in a standardized fashion.
+- A purpose built library for creating and utilizing [ANSI Escape Sequences][out_ansi].

-## [Server (core)][module_server]
+Link: [Server (core)][module_server]
-This is what will provide the core framework and functionality, such as plugin, service and permissions management, along with automatic sandboxing, and standards for creating "providers", that add network connectivity and new protocols (See: [Telnet Provider][plugin_telnet]).
-It also includes my own library for crafting [ANSI Escape Sequences][out_ansi], along with related utilities.

-## [PrismaWM Window Manager][plugin_prismawm]
+## PrismaWM Window Manager
-This is to be used by plugins as a means of providing text-based output to users, as well as receiving input from said users without the plugins interfering with each other.
+PrismaWM lets multiple plugins simultaneously provide text-based output (and input!) to users, without interfering with each other.

+It's lets you build "windows" similar to how one would do for a GUI program.
+This includes buttons, dropdown menus, input boxes, etc.

+Link: [PrismaWM Window Manager][plugin_prismawm]

-## [Telnet Provider][plugin_telnet]
+## Telnet Provider
 A plugin that adds support for communication through the telnet protocol.
 It provides users a means of connecting to the system and interacting with it.

-The telnet server supports proper telnet negotiation, and can intelligently negotiate for features that the server and client both share, for example character sets.
+The telnet server supports proper telnet negotiation, and can intelligently negotiate for features that the server and client both support or have in common.
-Since it's a plugin, it can through config files be configured to start any amount of telnet servers, with custom port numbers for each one.

-The telnet server builds on top of a few classes and interfaces provided by the [core][module_server], so that any future protocols can be easily implemented and interacted with in a standardized fashion.
+The plugin can be configured to listen on multiple ports.

+Link: [Telnet Provider][plugin_telnet]

-## [Session Introducer][plugin_session_introducer]
+## Session Introducer
-A simple plugin that listens for creation events for graphical sessions.
-Once such an event gets called, the session introducer will attempt to load a window manager into the session.
+A simple plugin that listens for when a TextGraphicsSession is created.
+It will attempt to load a [window manager][plugin_prismawm] into the Session if it doesn't already have one loaded.

 Having a window manager makes it possible for other plugins to facilitate graphical communication with the client.
-The reason this is a standalone plugin rather than having this functionality bundled in the telnet provider is due to modularity.
+The reason this is a standalone plugin rather than having this functionality being bundled in with the telnet provider is due to modularity.
-I want the SysOp to be able to pick which window manager to load, without neccesarily having to modify the code of a session creator (such as the [Telnet Provider][plugin_telnet] plugin).
+I want the SysOp to be able to pick which window manager to load, without having to modify the code of a *SessionCreator* (such as the [Telnet Provider][plugin_telnet] plugin).

+Link: [Session Introducer][plugin_session_introducer]

-[module_server]: ./server/src/ "Server/\"Core\""
+[module_server]: ./server/src "Server/\"Core\""
-[library_ansi]: ./server/src/net/accela/ansi/ "ANSI EscSeq library"
+[library_ansi]: ./server/src/net/accela/ansi "ANSI EscSeq library"
-[plugin_prismawm]: ./prismaPlugin/src/ "PrismaWM"
+[plugin_prismawm]: ./prismaPlugin/src "PrismaWM"
-[plugin_telnet]: ./telnetProviderPlugin/src/ "Telnet Provider"
+[plugin_telnet]: ./telnetProviderPlugin/src "Telnet Provider"
-[plugin_session_introducer]: ./sessionIntroducerPlugin/src/ "Session Introducer"
+[plugin_session_introducer]: ./sessionIntroducerPlugin/src "Session Introducer"

 [out_ansi]: https://en.wikipedia.org/wiki/ANSI_escape_code "ANSI Escape Code"
+[out_bbs]: https://sv.wikipedia.org/wiki/Bulletin_board_system "Bulletin Board System"
+[out_mud]: https://sv.wikipedia.org/wiki/MUD "Multi User Dungeon"
+[out_intellij_modules]: https://www.jetbrains.com/help/idea/creating-and-managing-modules.html "Modules"